Colombia Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond entry date.
+Must be valid for at least six months beyond your planned departure from Colombia.

 Tips for Smooth Entry